VR: Experiences with CenarioVR

 The elearning world is buzzing about the impact of VR.
 So when Trivantis told us they have an exciting new VR product in the wings - CenarioVR - we leapt at the opportunity to put this new technology through its paces.

-Real world scenarios are very engaging, so hand in hand with two of our clients we tackled some real world learning challenges:
+Real world scenarios are very engaging, so hand in hand with our clients at South Wales Fire and Rescue, and our friends at Video Interact, we tackled a real world learning challenge - extricating a casualty from a major road traffic incident.

 SWFRS Bridgend Crew are the world champions at this (which may say something about the standard of driving on the M4?).
 It was good to team with the best while we got used to the new technology.
 We filmed the SWFRS crew running a training exercise.
 The finished product will be used as basic training for new recruits, and a short version will also be used for driver safety awareness.